 Our shot clinics are operating normally.
 Please reference the Injection Schedule for clinic times.

 Recommendations for our patients

-- Please make sure your inhalers and nebulizer medications are up to date and well stocked.
+- Please make sure your inhalers and nebulizer medications are up to date and well-stocked.
 If you have been seen in our practice within the last year, we can refill those medications.
-Be sure nebulizers are working.
+Be sure nebulizers are working properly.

 - Consider keeping a small finger oxygen saturation monitor on hand at home.
-If you are having trouble breathing you can check your oxygen level and contact us if it’s Normal is typically 97% and up.
+If you are having trouble breathing, you can check your oxygen level and contact us if there are complications.
+Normal levels are typically 97% and up.
 Below 94% is an indication you need to see a healthcare provider.

 - Keep a thermometer available and check that it is working.
 Keep medications for fevers available at home and check their expiration dates.
 Know your child’s correct dose.

-- Get an influenza vaccine if you did not already have one.
+- Get an influenza vaccine if you have not already had one

 To reduce your risk of COVID-19 infection, you can follow the CDC guidelines for prevention.

 - Washing hands often with soap and water for at least 20 seconds

 - If soap and water are not available, using an alcohol-based hand sanitizer with at least 60 percent alcohol